 “Love can change America,” Floyd said in announcing the theme to a gathering of leaders from across the country.

 “We need a baptism of love by the Holy Spirit that will immerse the entire Church of Jesus Christ in America and a baptism of love that will immerse all of America today,” he added later.
-“From the church house to the state house and all the way to the White House, we need to learn to love one another.”
+“From the church house to the state house and all the way to the White House, we need to learn to love.

-The pastor and former Southern Baptist Convention president said the theme is one that has potential to engage all Americans because it is biblical, relevant, clear, simple, and understandable.
+The theme is one that has potential to engage all Americans because it is biblical, relevant, clear, simple, and understandable.

 Even among the vast majority of America that “doesn’t look like us, believe like us, talk like us, and understand us,” Floyd said, “They understand that America’s broken.
 They may not understand why.
 But they understand America’s broken, and in their mindset, if there’s a God who exists, He’s about the only one who can fix it.”